Technical Debt Prioritization Prompts: 12 Templates Beyond a Backlog

 Who this is for

-Tech leads writing a quarterly tech-debt plan, founders deciding whether to invest a sprint in cleanup, engineers building a case for refactor budget.
+Tech leads writing a quarterly tech-debt plan, founders deciding whether to spend a sprint on cleanup, and engineers building a budget case for a refactor.

 When not to use these prompts

-Don’t use these to justify a rewrite — that’s a separate conversation.
-Don’t use them without business context (revenue, deadlines, hiring).
+Don’t use them to justify a rewrite — that is a separate conversation.
+Don’t run them without business context (revenue, deadlines, hiring); a model with no roadmap will optimize for code beauty, not money.

 Every prioritization prompt should carry six elements: